darrylcauldwell/darrylcauldwell.github.io/_posts/2016-11-01-aws-sms-homelab.markdown

 2016-11-01 18:15:49.590 [INFO ] [sms-job-75a5401c:sms-run-04a4416d:UploadBaseSnapshot] ReplicationTaskPoller:252 - ---------------------------------------------------------------
 ```

 This appears bad, not because the upload failed as uploads do fail, but bad that as the AWS Console SMS Service shows that the upload is progressing without error when actually the Connector has failed and is not uploading.

+For when the console does not work as expected, its always useful to check via the AWS CLI, the documentation shows using the 'sms' command with aws.
+I had initially AWS CLI version 1.11.1 installed but as SMS was new I looked and noticed 1.12.1 had been released the official documentation doesnn't describe this very well but to do this on Mac you just use pip to perform the upgrade.

+    pip install --upgrade awscli

+Once I had 1.12.1 installed I tried again but still the sms command was not available :-(